oracle/node-oracledb/doc/api.md

 performance reasons.
 When inserting multiple documents, using `insertManyAndGet()` is recommended in preference to `insertOneAndGet()`.

+The `options` object can have one string property `hint`.
+The hints are strings without SQL comment characters, for example `{ hint: "MONITOR" }`.
+While you could use this to pass any [SQL hint][196], the hints `"MONITOR"` (turn on monitoring) and `"NO_MONITOR"` (turn off monitoring) are the most useful.
+Use of the `hint` property requires Oracle Client 21.3 or higher (or Oracle Client 19 from 19.11).

 This method is in Preview status and should not be used in production.

 This method was added in node-oracledb 4.0.
 It requires Oracle Client 18.5 or higher.

+This method accepts an options parameter from node-oracledb 5.2 onwards.

 #### <a name="sodacollinsertone"></a> 10.2.8 `sodaCollection.insertOne()`